zephrax/daemon.node/README.md

 ### Methods

-#### daemon.start([fd for stdout and stderr])
+#### daemon.start([ fd for stdout and stderr | { stdout: fd, stderr: fd } ])
-  If you supply a file descriptor it will redirect stdout and stderr to it, else stdout and stderr will be sent to /dev/null.
+  Either a file descriptor that stdout and stderr should be redirected to or an object containing separate file descriptors for 'stdout' and/or 'stderr'.
+Otherwise output will be sent to /dev/null.
 #### daemon.closeStdin()
   Closes stdin and reopens fd as /dev/null.
 #### daemon.closeStdout()